 1. Number of Enforcement Targeting Tool systems (CWS & NTNC).
-During FFY 2011, EPA developed and implemented a new enforcement tool known as the Enforcement Targeting Tool (ETT).
-The WSP now maintains and reports data using this tool.
+During FY11, EPA developed and implemented a new enforcement tool known as the Enforcement Targeting Tool (ETT).
+WSP now maintains and reports data using this tool.
 Any system with 11 or more points on the ETT is considered to be in significant noncompliance.
-Compliance with drinking water quality has the highest priority, but a water system which routinely fails to monitor or report as required by the regulations might also be included on the priority list.
-The enforcement status is tracked and reported on a quarterly basis, as opposed to historical significant noncompliance which was reported every three years.
-As of December 31, 2019, 4 systems had an ETT score of 11 or more.
-New regulations frequently result in increased violations for systems, as they seek to learn new requirements, identify funding to address infrastructure needs, and meet other challenges.
-The WSP provides information to water suppliers about available training opportunities, and gives presentations at training events around the State.
+Compliance with drinking water quality has the highest priority, but a water system that routinely fails to monitor or report as required by the regulations might also be included on the priority list.
+The enforcement status is tracked and reported on a quarterly basis, as opposed to historically significant noncompliance, which was reported every three years.
+As of December 31, 2019, four systems had an ETT score of 11 or more.
+New regulations frequently result in increased violations for systems, as they seek to learn and respond to new requirements, identify funding to address infrastructure needs, and meet other challenges.
+WSP provides information to water suppliers about available training opportunities, and gives presentations at training events around the State.
 MDE will continue to focus training efforts on ensuring that all systems are aware of their responsibilities for new and existing regulations.

-Number of Historical Significant Noncompliance systems (Last used in 2010).
-Prior to 2011, the EPA produced a list of water systems with a history of significant noncompliance (SNC) every three years.
+Prior to the development and implementation of ETT, EPA produced a list of water systems with a history of SNC every three years.
 A system was considered to be a SNC if it violated one or more National Primary Drinking Water Regulation in any three quarters within the most recent three year period.

 - 2. Lead and copper violations (CWS & NTNC).
 Complex monitoring and treatment technique requirements for lead and copper are difficult for small water systems.
-Each water system's monitoring requirements can vary widely from year to year and as a result, more violations occur in some years than in others.
-There were 88 Lead and Copper violations at 85 systems in CY 2019, most of which were monitoring-related violations.
-The WSP will continue to focus on reducing the number of violations by providing technical assistance and training.
-In addition, formal enforcement actions are being taken and penalties assessed for systems in significant noncompliance. - 3.
+Each system's monitoring requirements can vary widely from year-to-year and as a result, more violations occur in some years than in others.
+There were 88 lead and copper violations at 85 systems in CY19, most of which were monitoring-related violations.
+WSP will continue to focus on reducing the number of violations by providing technical assistance and training.
+In addition, formal enforcement actions are being taken and penalties assessed for systems in SNC. - 3.
 Percentage of systems with certified operators.
-Regulations require that community and non-transient non-community water systems are operated by State-certified operators.
+Regulations require that community and non-transient non-community water systems be operated by State-certified operators.
 Through Maryland's certification program, water system employees are evaluated, trained and certified to operate water systems based on the complexity of the water treatment plant.
 Having a knowledgeable operator is critical to ensuring that water systems provide safe drinking water and meet federal and State requirements.
-In collaboration with the Board of Water and Wastewater Systems Operators, the WSP began an initiative in 2013 to improve the passing rate of operators who take the certification exam.
-Measures that have already taken place include: identifying study subjects such as math that operators have the most difficulties with, evaluation of relevancy and appropriateness of questions in relation to the category of exam, standardizing the exam questions and scoring through contracting with the ABC (Association of Boards of Certification), and transferring the Board to the Water Supply

-Program.
-WSP staff continues to provide technical assistance to water systems regarding operator certification requirements and notifies water systems of available technical training that may be of benefit to their operators.
+In collaboration with the Board of Water and Wastewater Systems Operators, WSP began an initiative in 2013 to improve the passing rate of operators who take the certification exam.
+Measures that have already taken place include: identifying study subjects such as math that operators have the most difficulties with, evaluation of relevancy and appropriateness of questions in relation to the category of exam, standardizing the exam questions and scoring through contracting with the Association of Boards of Certification, and transferring the Board to the Water Supply Program.
+WSP continues to provide technical assistance to water systems regarding operator certification requirements and notifies water systems of available technical training that may be of benefit to their operators.
 MDE provides funding for a number of training classes for operators.
-The WSP staff also works closely with Board staff to improve operator certification compliance.
+WSP also works closely with Board staff to improve operator certification compliance.